It's a SpongeBob Christmas!: Development, writing, and voice casting

 Tom Kenny (pictured here in 2008) and Andy Paley's Christmas song "Don't Be a Jerk (It's Christmas)", that was released in 2009, inspired Nickelodeon to produce the Christmas special.
 The song was used as the featured music in the episode and was re-released on the soundtrack album.

 Luke Brookshier, Marc Ceccarelli, Derek Iversen, and Mr. Lawrence served as the episode's writers, with Brookshier and Ceccarelli serving as storyboard directors.
 "It's a SpongeBob Christmas!" was based on the 2009 Christmas song "Don't Be a Jerk (It's Christmas)" written by SpongeBob's voice actor Tom Kenny and his writing partner Andy Paley.
 They wrote it as "...just sort of a little sample calling card of what we were thinking about."
 The story of the song was conceived with the help of one of the episode's writers Mr. Lawrence.
 Kenny explained, "...Eventually somebody at Nickelodeon found it [the song] on their desk and decided to make it into a holiday special."
 The network let Kenny and Paley write three more songs for the upcoming special episode (Nickelodeon eventually decided to release a soundtrack album, which became It's a SpongeBob Christmas!
 Album, containing the songs to coincide with the episode).

 "It's a SpongeBob Christmas!" was the first full-length episode of the series to be produced in stop motion animation.
 Mark Caballero, Seamus Walsh, and Christopher Finnegan animated it at Screen Novelties, where Caballero and Walsh served as the directors.
 Screen Novelties was chosen by the show's executives to execute the animation because they had already worked with them before in other several smaller projects.
 These include the revamping of the opening title sequence of the show for 2009's SpongeBob's Truth or Square and the stop motion sequence of The Spongebob Squarepants Movie.
-Walsh explained that the staff found out about the studio through of the company's animated shorts in their portfolio, and that they "wanted to have [Screen Novelties] apply [their] sensibilities to SpongeBob ...
+Walsh explained that the staff found out about the studio through some of the company's animated shorts in their portfolio, and that they "wanted to have [Screen Novelties] apply [their] sensibilities to SpongeBob ...
 We come from the same planet as far as our sense of humor and comic sensibilities are concerned.
 But we also wanted to make sure that it felt like a SpongeBob episode."

 All the main SpongeBob SquarePants cast members lent their voices to the episode.
 Series executive producer Paul Tibbitt also had a minor speaking role as the voice of Potty the Parrot.
 In addition to the regular cast, American actor John Goodman guest starred in the episode as the voice of Santa Claus.